Corticore/open-docs/Parameters.md

 ### PassGiverTarget

 Deterministic target position of the PassObjective (pass giver) as (x/y/z) Coordinate.
+Note that with each row the PassGiver changes, because the PassReceiver becomes the PassGiver in the next pass.

 | Description   | Value                                                                                  |
 | ------------- | -------------------------------------------------------------------------------------- |